Departments and specialised centres

 - Centre for Economic Demography

-- Centre for Evidence-based Psychosocial Interventions (CEPI) – Swedish National Centre (in Swedish)
+- Centre for Evidence-based Psychosocial Interventions (CEPI) – Swedish National Centre

 - CoPARLU - Centre of Physical Activity Research at Lund University